22 Types of Frogs in Alabama

 11. Pine Barrens Treefrog

-Typically, the color of these types of frogs in Alabama is a pale green.
+Typically, the color of these frogs in Alabama is a pale green.
 In less-than-ideal situations, they can turn a shade of dark olive.

 The hue of their bellies is frequently lighter.
 The primary characteristic that sets them apart from other similar species is a horizontal band of a dark brown color that runs along each side of their bodies.

-The frogs’ toe pads are visibly rounded and have a very fat overall appearance.
+The frogs’ toe pads are visibly rounded and appear fat.

 12. Birdvoiced Treefrog